South Caswell Redevelopment

 The South Caswell Redevelopment Project is a partnership between Saskatoon Land and the Planning and Development Department.
 The purpose of the project is to pursue the sale and redevelopment of the former Saskatoon Transit sites in accordance with community goals and objectives outlined in the South Caswell Concept Plan.
 The sites include the former Bus Barns, Administration Building and the north Maintenance Building.

-- In early 2021, the proponent notified Saskatoon Land it will no longer pursue the redevelopment project, indicating its business operations were facing challenges due to market uncertainty and impacts of COVID-19 to its current operations.
+- In early 2021, the proponent secured through public Open Market (with Criteria) sales approach, notified Saskatoon Land it will no longer pursue the redevelopment project for 321 Avenue C North, indicating its business operations were facing challenges due to market uncertainty and impacts of COVID-19 to its current operations.

-- An update report outlining next steps was presented to the Standing Policy Committee on Planning, Development and Community Services at their meeting on June 14, 2021.
-The report can be viewed here - see item 7.1.4; pages 97-105.
+- An update report (agenda item 7.1.4) outlining next steps was presented to the Standing Policy Committee on Planning, Development and Community Services at their meeting on June 14, 2021.

-- The former Saskatoon Transit Maintenance site and buildings at 321 Avenue C North are listed for sale on Saskatoon Land's website.
+- The former Saskatoon Transit Maintenance site and buildings at 321 Avenue C North were listed for sale on Saskatoon Land's website until the end of 2022.

 The City of Saskatoon’s transit buildings have been located on the same site in Caswell Hill since 1913.
 The transit system was originally made up of streetcars, which were gradually replaced by diesel buses and trolley buses between 1938-1951.
 Although the trolley buses were also phased out by 1974, the fleet of diesel buses continued to grow.
 Today, Saskatoon Transit has a fleet of 161 diesel buses – 101 are used on a daily basis.
 Over the years, the residential community surrounding the transit servicing garages witnessed many upgrades and expansions to the facility, and the amount of traffic and noise associated with operations has been an ongoing concern for residents.